 The 2023 New Orleans Jazz and Heritage Festival kicked off on Friday at the New Orleans Fairgrounds and Racetrack.
-It’s considered post pandemic now and fans came out in droves to relish many genres of music on 13 stages over three days.
-It was a glorious start beginning on Friday.
+Fans came out in droves to relish many genres of music across 13 stages over three days in the post-pandemic celebration.
+It was a glorious start that began Friday.

 The weather was perfect on Friday with sunshine and a breezy mid-70’s day at the track.
 Opening day had a plethora of big-name artists starting with Lizzo who brought out a huge crowd to see her debut performance at the festival.